darshanpandit/blackjack/README.md

 or

-Initialize Board based on your parameters and call play method
+Import Board, initialize the class and call the play method

 `Board().play()`